 Central Appalachian Forests: A Critical Biodiversity Area

-The Central Appalachian ecoregion spans the Appalachian, Allegheny, and Blue Ridge mountain ranges in northwestern North Carolina to southern Pennsylvania.
-This ecoregion consists of many geologic variations and contains the largest drainage divide in the eastern US between the Atlantic Slope and Mississippi Valley rivers.
-This region is characterized by several different forest types, as species composition varies with geology and/or elevation.
-Common characteristic canopy species at lower elevations include oaks, hickories, magnolias, and tulip poplar.
+The Central Appalachian ecoregion spans the Appalachian, Allegheny, and Blue Ridge Mountain ranges in northwestern North Carolina to southern Pennsylvania.
+This ecoregion consists of many geologic variations as well as contains the largest drainage divide in the eastern United States between the Atlantic Slope and Mississippi Valley rivers.
+This region is characterized by several different forest types as species composition varies with geology, elevation, and aspect.
+Common characteristic canopy species at lower elevations include oaks, hickories, and tulip poplar.
 At higher elevations common species include sugar maple, yellow birch, oaks, and eastern hemlock.

 Central Appalachian forests host a diverse amount of plant and animal species.
-This diversity is exceptionally high due to two main factors: glaciation did not affect the southern reaches of this region, and there is a high variability of microclimates.
+This diversity is exceptionally high due to two main factors: lack of glaciation in the southern reaches of this region, and a high variability of microclimates.
 Additionally, this region is one of the richest temperate freshwater regions in the world and it contains parts of the Ohio, Tennessee, Cumberland, and Mobile River drainages, which are global hotspots for freshwater fish and invertebrates.

 Chapman, Julia I., and Ryan W. McEwan.
 “Tree Regeneration Ecology of an Old-Growth Central Appalachian Forest: Diversity, Temporal Dynamics, and Disturbance Response.”
 The Journal of the Torrey Botanical Society 139, no. 2 (2012): 194–205.

 Fredericksen, Todd S. “Impacts of Logging and Development on Central Appalachian Forests.”
 Natural Areas Journal 18, no. 2 (1998): 175–78.